timnew/timnew.github.com/source/_posts/2013-04-25-node-over-express-configuration.md

 * staging: for ops and QAs to test the app in production like environment before it really goes live
 * production: the environment serves your real users

-I just lists some samples, in real life, it could be more complicated.
-You might have multiple integration environments to test integration with different services.
-Or you might have different staging environment for different level of release.
-Or you might have more environment for some special usage: such as to running tests on CI, or to test DB migrations....
+If you think the previous sample isn't complicated enough.
+Then in real life, it could be more complicated:

+* You might have multiple integration environments to test integration with different services.
+* Or you might have different staging environment for different level of release.
+* Or you might have more environment for some special usage: such as to running tests on CI, or to test DB migrations....

 I can list tens of possibilities easily.

-And when you writes the configurations for these environments, you might find there are a few differences between environments.
-To make your life easier, for better maintainability, you might eager to avoid the redundancy by introducing the inheritance between configurations.
+And when you try to describe the configurations for these environments, you might find there are only a few differences between environments.
+To make your life easier, for better maintainability and readability, you might eager to avoid the redundancy by introducing the inheritance between configurations.

 As a result, you might find you successfully build up a complex inheritance relationship between configurations.
-And to support this kind of configuration inheritance, you might need another hundreds lines of codes.
+And to support this kind of configuration inheritance, you might need another complicated DSL and hundreds lines of codes to parse it.

 ## Some comments